james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 ### What do I do to set this up?

 To get up and running the first step is to flash a fresh operating system to the SD cards.
-In my case an installation of Raspbian on all the SD cards I planned to insert into the Raspberry Pis.
+In my case, an installation of Raspbian on all the SD cards I planned to insert into the Raspberry Pis.
 Raspbian is what this post follows, but if you want tips on other OS's please reach out!

 Historically you could download an ISO of your choosing, then use a disk imaging tool to flash that OS to the card.
 That's still possible today of course, but there's now a [dedicated tool](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) provided by the
 Raspberry Pi Foundation to help you on your way!
 This tool will format and flash your OS images for you, it'll also allow you to use a custom ISO too.
 It's really neat :thumbsup:, and I'd recommend this route.

+Once I'd flashed all the images it was almost time to assemble them and power them on.
+I wanted to operate them all headlessly, which the section below covers.

 #### Headless Pi?